Saying no to a job offer? Yeah, it’s a bit of a tightrope walk. You want to stay on good terms with the company, but also be real about your decision.

 Dear Mr. Anderson,

-Thank you very much for offering me the Marketing Manager position at BrightWave Corp.
-After careful consideration, I have decided to accept another opportunity that more closely aligns with my career goals and aspirations.
+Thank you for offering me the Marketing Manager position at BrightWave Corp.
+I’ve given it a lot of thought, and I’ve decided to go with a different opportunity that matches my goals a bit better right now.

 Best regards,